 Lenox Health Greenwich Village, a division of Lenox Hill Hospital, is a state-of-the-art medical complex representing a new model of community-based care.
-Our facility currently includes a freestanding emergency department, a patient service center for blood collection and a state-of-the-art outpatient imaging center, allowing us to seamlessly integrate health and wellness services with 24-hour emergency care.
+Our facility currently includes a full service emergency department, a patient service center for blood collection and a state-of-the-art outpatient imaging center, allowing us to seamlessly integrate health and wellness services with 24-hour emergency care.

 When you come to Lenox Health Greenwich Village, you are not limited to the experience of the skilled staff members on site.
 All of our patients benefit from the extensive resources of Northwell Health and the collective knowledge of the system’s 200 emergency physicians, more than 300 paramedics and emergency medical technicians (EMTs), and approximately 2,000 emergency department staff.

 And while we’re dedicated to serving you, we don’t stop there.
 We’re dedicated to serving your community.
 That’s why we’ve coupled extensive research with input from community members and local physicians in planning the future of our facility and services.

 Lenox Health Greenwich Village resides in the landmarked National Maritime Union Building, built in 1964.
 Once named the Joseph Curran Building in honor of the National Maritime Union’s founder, the 6-story structure is an architectural fixture in Greenwich Village.
 The nautical-inspired building is most widely recognized by its porthole-shaped windows and a rooftop bulkhead resembling a steamship smokestack.